 The aging population is more susceptible to muscle loss (Sarcopenia) and bone disease (Osteoporosis).
 Therefore, a higher protein intake is recommended for these individuals.
 To prevent muscle and bone loss, it’s recommended that older individuals consume 0.45–0.6 grams per pound (1–1.3 grams per kg) of body weight per day (19).

 People suffering from injuries or physiological stress also need more protein as the body uses it up faster for repair and homeostasis.

 How Much Protein is Too Much?

 According to research, long-term protein intake of 2g per kg BW per day is safe for healthy adults, while an upper tolerable limit of 3.5 g per kg BW per day is appropriate for well-adapted individuals.
 However, for most people, anything above this could result in digestive, renal, and vascular abnormalities.
-So it’s not recommended to consume more than the above mentioned-mentioned intake (21).
+So it’s not recommended to consume more than the above mentioned intake (7).